IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: Yang -- Feldman-type equation for a massive scalar field in de Sitter space and two-point and four-point correlation functions

 \subsection{Four-point function}

-In this Subsection, we present the same results for the four-point correlation function up to the $\lambda^2$ order.
-The details are also put down in Appendix~\ref{Details}.
+In this subsection, we present the same results for the four-point correlation function up to $\lambda^2$ order.
+The details are also presented in appendix~\ref{Details}.
 Suppose that the time ordering is $t_1 \geq t_2 \geq t_3 \geq t_4$.
-Then, one has the four-point correlation function’s series
+Then, one has the series for the four-point correlation function

-with the following contributions: while at the liner $\lambda${--}order it reads
+with the following contributions: while at the linear $\lambda$ order it reads